uea-teaching/computer-vision-2022/lectures/features-descriptors.md

 ::: notes
 we have arrived at the final SIFT descriptor.
+If you want to implement SIFT, there are a few other details for normalising the descriptor vector.
 :::

 ## Dense SIFT

 Variation of the SIFT feature, where the keypoints are sampled over a uniform grid in the image domain, rather than using the sparse points from the DoG.

 ::: notes
 particularly suited to your coursework and bag of words applications.